 University of Oxford

-*Based on the QS World University Rankings by Faculty 2014.
+|See the full QS World University Rankings by Subject 2017|

 Oxford is technically a city and Cambridge a town, but in fact both are relatively small and compact places to live, easily navigable on foot or (as is very popular) by cycling.